Clivern/Fred/README.md

 -------------------
 In case you want to share some love, Show your awesomeness in the following sub-packages:

+1. :rocket: ~~Config and Oauth `com.clivern.fred.util`~~.
-1. :rocket: Web API `com.clivern.fred.sender`
+2. :rocket: Web API `com.clivern.fred.sender`.
-2. :rocket: Slash Commands `com.clivern.fred.receiver`
+3. :rocket: Slash Commands `com.clivern.fred.receiver`.
-3. :rocket: Events API `com.clivern.fred.event`
+4. :rocket: Events API `com.clivern.fred.event`.

 And then please do the following: